-In Canada, it usually takes up to a year for a will to undergo probate and for administration of estates to be completed.
+In Canada, the processing time for getting money from a will can be around a year or longer.
+It usually takes up to a year for a will to undergo probate and for administration of estates to be completed.
 However, in some cases, the process can take longer.
 If the validity of a will is being challenged in the probate process, it can take years for beneficiaries to receive any inheritance.

 What happens if someone dies without a will?